/ Ramadan Mubarak The Most Sacred Month In Islamic Culture

 A Time to Celebrate!

-Despite all the caveats, it’s important to remember that Ramadan is the most joyous month of the year in the Muslim calendar.
-Those fasting need to enjoy meals with others, exercise goodwill and be patient with their bodies.
+Despite all the caveats, it's important to remember that Ramadan is a deeply meaningful month in the Muslim calendar.